Denver Pyle

 Denver Dell Pyle (May 11, 1920 – December 25, 1997) was an American film and television actor and director.
-He was well known for a number of TV roles from the 1960s through the 1980s, including his portrayal of Briscoe Darling Jr. in several episodes of The Andy Griffith Show, as Jesse Duke in The Dukes of Hazzard from 1979 to 1985, as Mad Jack in the NBC television series The Life and Times of Grizzly Adams, and as the titular character's father, Buck Webb, in CBS's The Doris Day Show.
+He was well known for a number of television roles from the 1960s through the 1980s, including his portrayal of Briscoe Darling in several episodes of The Andy Griffith Show, as Jesse Duke in The Dukes of Hazzard from 1979 to 1985, as Mad Jack in the NBC television series The Life and Times of Grizzly Adams, and as the main character's father, Buck Webb, in CBS's The Doris Day Show.
 In many of his roles, he portrayed either authority figures, or gruff, demanding father figures, often as comic relief.
 Perhaps his most memorable film role was that of Texas Ranger Frank Hamer in the movie Bonnie and Clyde (1967), as the lawman who relentlessly chased down and finally killed the notorious duo in an ambush.

 Early life

-Pyle was born in Bethune, Colorado on May 11, 1920, to farmer Ben H. Pyle and his wife Maude; His brother, Willis, was an animator known for his work with Walt Disney Animation Studios and UPA.
-After graduating from high school, Pyle briefly attended Colorado State University, but dropped out to enter show business, moving to Los Angeles in 1940.
-He worked as a drummer and band member until the United States entered World War II.
+Pyle was born in Bethune, Colorado on May 11, 1920, to farmer Ben H. Pyle and his wife Maude.
+His brother, Willis, was an animator known for his work with Walt Disney Animation Studios and UPA.

+After graduating from high school, Pyle briefly attended Colorado State University, but dropped out to pursue a career as a drummer.
+Later, he worked the oil fields in Oklahoma and Texas.
+In 1940, Pyle moved to Los Angeles, where his brother and sister were working.
+His sister helped him land a job as a page at NBC.
+When the United States entered World War II, he began working at Lockheed as a riveter.

 His military service is unclear, and he possibly enlisted in the U.S. Navy or Merchant Marines, or both.

+After the war, Pyle returned to work at Lockheed and married his first wife, Marilee.

 Career

-After the war, Pyle embarked on his film and television career.
-He played many bit parts on television series and movies before starring in several movies and on television during the 1950s and '60s.
+Through the encouragement of actor friend Sidney Gordon, Pyle landed a part in a play.
+It did well, so he began to study acting and joined the American Repertory Theater.
+During this time, after being seen in Ring Around Elizabeth at the Glendale Center Theater, he was cast in the films The Guilt of Janet Ames (1947) and The Man from Colorado (1948).
+Other bit parts followed, until 1955 when he was cast as outlaw Ben Thompson on The Life and Legend of Wyatt Earp, after which he became an established actor.